We have five factories and 19 years of experience in plant extracts

 2. Tomato Juice as a Source of Lycopene

-Tomato juice is widely recognized as a rich source of Lycopene, a powerful antioxidant that offers a myriad of health benefits.
+Tomato juice is widely recognized as a rich source of lycopene, a powerful antioxidant that offers a myriad of health benefits.
 This vibrant red liquid, derived from ripe tomatoes, is not only a staple in many diets but also a convenient way to incorporate this nutrient into your daily routine.

 Nutritional Value

 Tomato juice is packed with essential nutrients, including vitamins A and C, potassium, and folate.
-However, it is its high Lycopene content that sets it apart as a superfood.
+However, it is its high lycopene content that sets it apart as a superfood.
 Lycopene is a carotenoid, a type of phytochemical that gives fruits and vegetables their bright colors.
 It is particularly abundant in red fruits and vegetables, with tomatoes being one of the richest sources.

 Lycopene in Fresh vs. Processed Tomato Juice

-The Lycopene content in tomato juice can vary depending on whether it is made from fresh tomatoes or processed tomato products.
-Fresh tomato juice tends to have a lower Lycopene content compared to processed tomato juice, such as that made from canned tomatoes.
-This is because the processing techniques used in canning tomatoes can increase the bioavailability of Lycopene, making it easier for the body to absorb.
+The lycopene content in tomato juice can vary depending on whether it is made from fresh tomatoes or processed tomato products.
+Fresh tomato juice tends to have a lower lycopene content compared to processed tomato juice, such as that made from canned tomatoes.
+This is because the processing techniques used in canning tomatoes can increase the bioavailability of lycopene, making it easier for the body to absorb.

 Types of Tomato Juice